Why Real Estate Search and Valuation Companies Rely on Location Data

 Analyzing foot traffic with location data

-It’s one thing to know, for example, that a particular block downtown sees a particular volume of foot traffic every day during lunch hours.
+It’s one thing to know, for example, that a particular block downtown sees a particular volume of foot traffic every weekday during lunch hours.
 It’s even better, though, to understand the precise mix of visitors to the area, including their income levels and lifestyle preferences.
-If you are selecting a location for an upscale eatery aimed at high earners, that level of detail can be extraordinarily valuable.
-Mobility data can provide that kind of detail, assisting businesses with site selection and giving real estate companies a clear view to the earning potential of a property for specific types of buyers or tenants.
+If you are selecting a location for an upscale eatery aimed at high earners, that level of detail is extraordinarily valuable.
+Mobility data gives you that detail, assisting businesses with site selection and giving real estate companies a clear view of the earning potential of a property for specific types of buyers or tenants.

 Read our Data Guide